-Internal Assessment - Midterm Examination 10% Case Studies/Projects/Assignments and Overall performance -15% External Assessment - (75%) There shall be a Terminal Examination of 75 Marks at the end of the Semester.
+There shall be a Terminal Examination of 75 Marks at the end of the Semester.
 The Examination Paper shall consist of Three Sections.

 Section 'A' shall comprise Ten Questions (all compulsory, to be answered in 50 words each) of 2 Marks each.
-The Examiner shall set questions on this section choosing two from each unit.
+The Examiner shall set questions on this section from Unit I to IV(choosing at least two from each Unit)

 Section 'B' shall comprise Five Questions (with internal choice, to be answered in 200 Words each).
 Each question shall carry 05 Marks.
-The Examiner will set questions on this section choosing One Set of Questions (both a & b) from Unit-I to IV.
+The Examiner will set questions on this section choosing at least one from Unit-I to IV.